 - It prevents the Worthy Opponent from falling victim to What a Senseless Waste of Human Life.

-Unfortunately, a lot of the drama in such shows hinges on the odds being massively unequal: the bad guys always seem to have the heroes at a substantial disadvantage.
+Unfortunately, a lot of the drama in such works hinges on the odds being massively unequal: the villains always seem to have the heroes at a substantial disadvantage.
 To set a villain apart from being an Ineffectual Sympathetic Villain

 There are a number of possible, rational justifications for why a villain-turned-ally is suddenly weaker than before:

-will often find that they suddenly have ridiculous levels of power, enough to take down their entire former team single-handedly.
+will often find that they suddenly have access to much larger levels of power, possibly enough to take down their entire former team single-handedly.

 open/close all folders